KYC Onboarding for the Clients a Private Bank Can't Afford to Lose

 Explainability

-No platform explains AI confidence scores in plain language to the reviewer.
+In my review, I found no platform that explains AI confidence scores in plain language to the reviewer.
 So when the AI flags something, the compliance officer can't act on it without digging through the underlying documents manually.
 The AI does the work and then makes the human redo it.

 Advisor